Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Problem Formulation and Preliminary Analysis

 \subsection{Problem Formulation}

-We begin by formalizing the setup as illustrated in \cref{fig:iterative}.
-Our goal is to train a parameterized generative model $f(\cdot;\theta)$, such as an LLM or a diffusion probabilistic model (DPM).
-This model generates data $x \sim \mathcal{P}_\theta$, where $\mathcal{P}_\theta$ is the distribution induced by $f(\cdot;\theta)$.
-A reward model $\mathcal{R}$ evaluates the quality of the generated data, serving as a measure of the model's performance.
+The setup is illustrated in \cref{fig:iterative}.
+Our goal is to train a parameterized generative model $f(\cdot;\theta)$, for example, given by a DPM or an LLM, that generates data $x \sim \mathcal{P}_\theta$.
+A reward model $\mathcal{R}$ evaluates the quality of the generated data, serving as a measure of the model performance.
 We aim to train the generative model to maximize the expected reward

 where we assume $\mathcal{R}(x) \in [0, 1]$.